wagner-b/foss-naval-battle-game/README.md

 I've included binary releases for Linux and Windows systems (x86_64 CPU architecture).
 If you use a different system / CPU architecture, compile the program yourself.

-Compilation example: `gcc foss-naval-battle.c -o foss-naval-battle`.
+Compilation example: `gcc foss-naval-battle.c -o foss-naval-battle`